drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Four Unrelated Lead Compounds

-By November 1992 after 3 years of extensive work the team had discovered four structurally unrelated lead compounds each active at low nanomolar range and each had the potential to be developed into a therapeutic renin inhibitor: a THQ compound, a phenoxy compound, an indole compound and a salicylamide compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/four-unrelated-lead-compounds-546fee0f'><i class='fa fa-play' aria-hidden='true'></i></button>By November 1992 after 3 years of extensive work the team had discovered four structurally unrelated lead compounds each active at low nanomolar range and each had the potential to be developed into a therapeutic renin inhibitor: a THQ compound, a phenoxy compound, an indole compound and a salicylamide compound.
 A superimposition of the four compounds is illustrated below; it summarizes in a single view the successful achievements obtained after several years of intensive effort.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.